untillpro/scm4j/scm4j-vcs-api/README.md

 - Implement IVCS interface
 	- IVCS implementation should be separate object which normally holds all VCS-related data within
 	- Normally IVCSRepositoryWorkspace instance is passed to constructor and stored within IVCS implementation.
-	- All VCS-related operations must be executed within a folder assotiated with IVCSLockedWorkingCopy in LOCKED state.
+	- All VCS-related operations must be executed within a folder associated with IVCSLockedWorkingCopy in LOCKED state.
 That guarantees that the folder will not be used by another VCS operations simultaneously.
-Call `IVCSRepositoryWorkspace.getLockedWorkingCopy()` to obtain LWC when neccessary
+Call `IVCSRepositoryWorkspace.getLockedWorkingCopy()` to obtain LWC when necessary
 	- Use `IVCSLockedWorkingCopy.getFolder()` to get a folder for vcs-related operations
 	- Note: if `IVCSRepositoryWorkspace.getLockedWorkingCopy()` was called then IVCSLockedWorkingCopy.close() must be called.
 LWC `close()` call is checked by Abstract Test
 	```java